Crit-Line In-Line Monitor

 This Clinical Policy Bulletin addresses Crit-Line in-line monitor.

-Aetna considers the Crit-Line In-Line Monitor (In-Line Diagnostics, Kaysville, UT) experimental and investigational for monitoring hematocrit and oxygen saturation of members because the effectiveness of the Crit-Line In-Line Monitor in avoiding intra-dialytic morbid events, in preventing ischemia due to intra-dialytic hypoxia, and in determining access re-circulations has not been proven.
+Aetna considers the Crit-Line In-Line Monitor (In-Line Diagnostics, Kaysville, UT) experimental, investigational, or unproven for monitoring hematocrit and oxygen saturation of members because the effectiveness of the Crit-Line In-Line Monitor in avoiding intra-dialytic morbid events, in preventing ischemia due to intra-dialytic hypoxia, and in determining access re-circulations has not been proven.

 Code | Code Description |